Aimeedeer/bigannouncement/doc/hacklog.md

 [Textile]: https://textile.io/
 [Fleek]: https://fleek.co/

-From a cursory read of the docs, we don't think any of these services do what we want.
+From a cursory read of the docs, we don't think any of them quite meet our requirements.
 For our purposes they either seem to require running our own server or using account secrets in an incorrect way.

+We could use help figuring out how to meet our requirments.

 ### Evaluating IPFS services